Aspen Rising Presidents Fellowship

 Ideal candidates for the Rising Presidents Fellowship demonstrate:

-- a commitment to achieving high and equitable levels of student access and success.
+- a commitment to achieving high levels of access and success for all students

 - a willingness to take risks to lead transformational change.